Local indistinguishability and incompleteness of entangled orthogonal bases: Method to generate two-element locally indistinguishable ensembles: Abstract

 \section{Abstract}

-We study the properties of unextendibility and uncompletability of incomplete entangled bases of bipartite and multipartite quantum systems by using further entangled states.
-In particular, we explore local distinguishability properties of such bases.
-Interestingly, in multipartite systems, we find a class of unextendible entangled bases for which the unextendibility property remains conserved across all bipartitions.
+We relate the phenomenon of local indistinguishability of orthogonal states with the properties of unextendibility and uncompletability of entangled bases for bipartite and multipartite quantum systems.
+We prove that all two-qubit unextendible entangled bases are of size three and they cannot be perfectly distinguished by separable measurements.
+We identify a method of constructing two-element orthogonal ensembles, based on the concept of unextendible entangled bases, that can potentially lead to information sharing applications.
+Two-element ensembles form the fundamental unit of ensembles, and yet does not offer locally indistinguishable ensembles for pure state elements.
+Going over to mixed states does open this possibility, but can be difficult to identify.
+The method provided using unextendible entangled bases can be used for their systematic generation.
+In multipartite systems, we find a class of unextendible entangled bases for which the unextendibility property remains conserved across all bipartitions.
 We also identify nonlocal operations, local implementation of which require entangled resource states from a higher-dimensional quantum system.